 2. Processed sugar

-Processed sugar isn’t good for anyone, but especially those with inflammatory conditions like arthritis.
+Processed sugar isn’t good for anyone, especially those with inflammatory conditions like arthritis.
 This is because they can promote the release of cytokines, which are inflammatory messengers in the body.
 Processed sugars are added to numerous food products, such as candy, ice cream, and even less obvious foods like barbecue sauce and ketchup.

 When you get a craving for something sweet, reach for a piece of fruit which is healthy for arthritis sufferers to consume.